fuzzblob/YoAudio/README.md

 At the moment the build process has only ever been tested on Windows with Microsoft Visual Studio 2017 Community Edition.
 Follow these steps to generate a Visual Studio project:

-- clone repo using `git clone --recurse-submodules -j8 https://github.com/fuzzblob/YoAudio.git`
+- clone the repository: `git clone --recurse-submodules -j8 https://github.com/fuzzblob/YoAudio.git`
-	- alternatively use a git client that supports git submodules (see [Dependencies section](#dependencies))
-	- alternatively clone the submodule dependencies seperately and copy them to `dependencies/`
-		- this is finicky as the CMake scripts require specific folder locations
-- download the **SDL2** development libraries (see [Dependencies](#dependencies))
+- download the **SDL2** development libraries and add them to the `dependencies/` folder
-	- extract (at least) the *include* & *lib* directories to `dependencies/SDL2`
-- to run [**cmake**](https://cmake.org/) on Windows simply execute `m.bat` (assuming it's installed)
+- on Windows simply execute `m.bat` (assuming [**cmake**](https://cmake.org/) installed)
-	- if not using VisualStudio 2017 you might have to futz with *CMakeLists.txt*
+	- if not using VisualStudio 2017 you will have to set a different build target in `m.bat` and possibly also tweak *CMakeLists.txt*
 - Open the solution at `build/YoAudio.snl`
 - build (by hitting `ctrl + shift + b`)
 - the output will be built to `bin/Debug` or `bin/Release`
 	- YoAudio.dll for runtime
 	- YoAudio.pdb for debug symbols

-- if you want a quick and easy sandbox to test stuff in clone the [YoAudio Editor repo](https://github.com/fuzzblob/YoAudioEditor) to the same folder as the YoAudio repo was cloned into and build that.
-It will find the YoAudio sources, and copy the built *YoAudio.dll* so it can run.
+if you want a quick and easy sandbox to test stuff in clone the [YoAudio Editor](https://github.com/fuzzblob/YoAudioEditor) repository into a folder adjacent to the YoAudio repository and build.
+It will find the YoAudio sources, and copy the built *YoAudio.dll* and *YoAudio.pdb* (debug symbols) so it can run.

 ### Linux

 Please provide me with information on how to make this work properly.
-A pull request with a build script (calling CMake), as well as any changes required to *CMakeLists.txt* and source code would be much appreciated.
+A pull request with a build script (calling *CMake*), as well as any changes required to *CMakeLists.txt* and source code would be much appreciated.

 ### Mac OS

 Same as Linux.

-- you can install SDL via homebrew. *CMakeLists.txt* is setup to find it in the default install directory and **should** pick it up
+- you can install SDL via *homebrew*. *CMakeLists.txt* is setup to find it in the default install directory and **should** pick it up

 ## TODO <a name="todo"></a>

 These are things that should be explored to move forward.
 In rough order of importance:

-- add resampling of WAV data (Sample.Frequency to AudioDevice.Frequency)
-	- currently files that' don't match the device samplerate get layed back pitched
+- Resampling
 	- possibly high quality resampling when loading sample
 	- Voice.GetReSample() pitch algorithm needs filter (currently simple lerp)
 - add Audio Graph